ericsong/loltab/managers/README.txt

-The queueManager is outdated, the better (and less buggy) version is StreamManager.
+The queueManager is outdated, the theoretically faster version is StreamManager